A long time ago, in a galaxy far, far away…

 He had always had questions about his life.
 With Ben gone and Yoda gone, perhaps this was going to be his last chance to get them.

-The surge of adrenaline that had convinced him of this plan of action was still coursing through his body.
-Although he could hear his heart beating heavy in his chest, he relaxed his mind, and reached out in the Force to the one person who he knew that could sense him immediately.
+Although he could hear his heart beating heavy in his chest, Luke sat calmly upon the only comfort his cell provided and relaxed his mind.
+Letting the Force flow into him, he reached out to the one person who he knew could sense him immediately.

-But instead of having a direct communication, he sent out an image, an invitation, to his father: the garage on the Lars homestead…the dusty alcoves covered in spare parts, the family skyhopper parked in the back room, an oil bath in the corner.
+But instead of having a direct communication, Luke sent out the simplest message that he could fathom in this moment, an image, an invitation, to his father: the garage on the Lars homestead…the dusty alcoves covered in spare parts, the family T-16 Skyhopper parked in the back room, an oil bath in the corner.
+It was unassuming and held no preconceived notions; it was as neutral as the constant suns.

 In his vision, he dressed himself in farm wear, his trusty baggy pants and dusty tunic, standing over his work bench, and grunted quietly as he tried to force a piece of metal back into place.